-All pupils in S1 to S4 receive one period of PSE per week.
+All pupils receive one period of PSE per week.
 Wherever possible, this is delivered by pupils' own Pastoral Teachers.

 The course aims to help young people develop the knowledge and understanding, skills, capabilities and attributes which they need for mental, emotional, social and physical wellbeing now and in the future.